2021 BUSINESS PLAN

 · Continue to strengthen committees and help them achieve their goals.

-· Continue to spotlight committees at events to grow visibility and encourage members to join.
+· Continue to spotlight committees in Focus Magazine and on social media to grow visibility and encourage members to join.

 · Establish a dynamic board liaison relationship with each committee.